Find the Cheapest Car Insurance After a DUI (2023)

 2. Compare quotes

 It’s always a good idea to compare quotes from multiple insurance companies to ensure you find the best deal.
-Each insurance provider has its own method of determining how much your premiums will cost.
-Most base your rate on your coverage, deductible, age, credit score, and driving history.
-Find quotes for drivers with a DUI from at least three different providers.
+Each insurance company has its own method of determining how much your premiums will cost.
+Most base your rate on your coverage, deductible, age, credit-based insurance score, and driving history.
+Find quotes for drivers with a DUI from at least three different insurers.

 3. Take advantage of discounts

 Your insurance premiums will go up with a DUI, but you can still take advantage of discounts.
-For example, State Farm offers a discount on car insurance if you bundle it with other insurance policies.
+For example, State Farm offers a discount on car insurance if you bundle it with other insurance policies such as home, renters, or life insurance.
 And Progressive offers discounts for signing up online, enrolling in paperless billing, and paying for your policy up front.

 4. Get rid of unnecessary coverage